 Yes.
-Strategies to engage disadvantaged and climate communities are contained and are being implemented in the OWOW 2.0 of which the IEUA, Watermaster, the CBWCD and SBCFCD are participants.
+Strategies to engage disadvantaged and climate communities are contained and are being implemented in the IRWMP OWOW 2.0 of which the IEUA, Watermaster, the CBWCD and SBCFCD are participants.
+The IEUA has also created the Chino Creek Wetlands Park in a portion of the City without high-end housing.
+The park serves as a recreational park but also provides educational opportunities for the community, such as student tours, water fairs, and environmental events (bird watching, Earth Day, etc.).